 Detailed Technical Descriptions

 LiDAR and sensing technologies are inherently technical.
-Detailed schematics, flow diagrams, and technical specifications can make the patent application robust and clear.
+Detailed schematics, flow diagrams, drawings, and technical specifications can make the patent application robust and clear.

 Diving Deeper: Specific Areas of LiDAR Innovation